yfukai/yfukai-pypitemplate/docs/guide.md

 Building the documentation only serves the purpose of catching issues in pull requests.
 Builds on [Read the Docs] happen independently.

-The workflow also uploads coverage data to [SonarCloud] after running tests.
+The workflow also uploads coverage data to [Codecov] after running tests.
 It generates a coverage report in [Cobertura] XML format, using the [coverage session](the-coverage-session).
 The report is uploaded
-using the official [SonarSource GitHub Action][sonarsource/sonarcloud-github-action].
+using the official [Codecov GitHub Action][codecov/codecov-action].

 The Tests workflow uses the following GitHub Actions: